cathydutton/cathydutton.github.io/_portfolio/2016-11-11-Buy-a-rod-fishing-licence.md

 * "Would be good to see a prices"
 * "At the section for number of rods it would be useful to have the price for 2 and 3 rods actually listed"
 * "I can't understand why I have to input my blue badge number as well as my age.
 As you can see I am nearly 82 years old"
+* "At no stage,until the very last did I know the cost of the licence"

 <section class="portfolio-images">
 <div class="portfolio-piece-wrapper">